zchking/docs/pages/katalon-studio/tutorials/scroll_element_mobile_automation.md

 ### Scenario

-The screenshot of the app below has a listview containing ‘n’ number of rows.
-Our goal is to scroll down to the text ‘**Views**‘, and to tap on it.
+The screenshot of the app below has a listview containing 'n' number of rows.
+Our goal is to scroll down to the text '**Views**', and to tap on it.
 When the user taps on **Views,** the app navigates to another screen.

 ![Handling Scroll to Element in Mobile Automation](../../images/katalon-studio/tutorials/scroll_element_mobile_automation/Handling-Scroll-to-Element-in-Mobile-Automation.png)